pudly/schmopera-hugo/content/articles/enrique-mazzola.md

 Despite LOC’s cancelled season, the company is putting on virtual events that highlight its artists, including a recital featuring members of the Ryan Opera Center to be premiered on February 21, 2021. ["Sole e Amore"](https://www.lyricopera.org/shows/upcoming/2020-21/sole-e-amore/), the brainchild of Mazzola, is a program of songs—not arias—by Italian operatic masters, including Donizetti, Bellini, Puccini, and Mascagni, among others.
 As the title of the recital suggests, love is the central theme of the program, but love in various guises and relationships: love/religion, love/passion, love/seduction.
 Singers from the ROC will be accompanied by Maestro Mazzola himself at the piano.
 "I thought it is important for the future Music Director to be in close contact with the Ryan Opera Center.
 I wanted to do a project just with them and to get to know them.
 I want to be a good ambassador for them both in our city and abroad."

-"Our city" – It was a phrase that came up often in our conversation.
-It's clear Maestro Mazzola already has one foot firmly planted in his newly adopted hometown.
-As he confessed, he is excited to spend his first holiday season in Chicago despite health restrictions and cancellations.
+"Our city" – It was a phrase that came up often in our conversation. .
+It's clear Maestro Mazzola already has one foot firmly planted in his newly adopted hometownAs he confessed, he is excited to spend his first holiday season in Chicago despite health restrictions and cancellations.

 **EM:** _Although we had to make the difficult decision to cancel this season, I feel my place is to be here in Chicago.
 I want to be with my people, I want to encourage the company and support everyone.
 I am an optimistic, positive person by nature and I want to send this message to everyone.
 Of course, we are currently in a horrible situation, but a temporary situation.
 I know that we will be back soon and with double the energy – this is the message I want to pass on to everyone._